mlunad88/Detecting-sentiments-in-tweets-using-NLP/README.md

 ## About tweeter developer access
 You must have twitter tokens in order to have acces to get tweets trough Twitter API.
 More info: https://developer.twitter.com/en

-Once you have tokens and IDs you must fill variables in app.py:
+Once you have tokens and IDs you must fill variables in app.py
-# Tweepy related variables

 consumer_key = "INSERT HERE"
 consumer_secret = "INSERT HERE"
 access_token = "INSERT HERE"